El Paso, Texas: Arts and culture

+The culture of El Paso, Texas is influenced heavily by the mixing of American and Mexican cultures, due to the city's position on the U.S. Mexico border, its large Chicano population, and its history as part of Hispanic America and Mexico.

 Annual cultural events and festivals

-Amigo Airsho

 The Amigo Airsho is one of El Paso's premier events, and is ranked as one of the top-10 air shows in the country, filled with air entertainment and ground activities.
 Acts include the Franklin's Flying Circus, where performers walk on the wings of an airborne plane.
 Ground activities include a jet-powered school bus.
 After 31 years of being held at Biggs Army Airfield, the show was moved to Dona Ana Airport in 2014.

-KLAQ Great River Raft Race

 The KLAQ Great River Raft Race is an annual event celebrated on the second to last Saturday of June.
 Participants are encouraged to ride the river and float the Rio Grande with family and friends.
 The organizers encourage the building of unique rafts that get down the river, with prizes and trophies awarded for the most points earned, best-looking crew, and best-decorated raft.
 The race starts at the Vinton Bridge and ends 3 miles downstream at the Canutillo Bridge.

-Southwestern International PRCA Rodeo

 The Southwestern International PRCA Rodeo is the 17th-oldest rodeo in the nation and El Paso's longest-running sporting event.
 Consistently ranked as one of the top 50 shows in the country by the Professional Rodeo Cowboys Association, this charitable event is a true celebration of western culture and heritage.

-Fiesta de las Flores

 La Fiesta de las Flores is one of the oldest Hispanic festivals in the Southwest.
 The three-day fiesta is held each year during the Labor Day weekend and emphasizes El Paso's Hispanic heritage and culture.
 The festival attracts 20,000 to 30,000 visitors from El Paso County, New Mexico, West Texas, and the State of Chihuahua, Mexico.
 Activities included in the fiesta are crowning of the queen, a Fiesta Parade, Senior Appreciation Dance, Military Appreciation Day, and live entertainment.
 The fiesta is also well known for the authentic regional cuisine, arts and crafts, games, and services available for the enjoyment of all attendees.
 Over 80 booths, sponsored by local vendors and nonprofit organizations, create the Hispanic ambience and culture.

-El Paso Balloonfest

 The El Paso Balloonfest is an annual event celebrated on Memorial Day weekend and is self described as "3 days of hot air balloons filling the El Paso skies, 3 afternoons of concerts and fun in the sun at Wet N' Wild Waterworld in Anthony, Texas".
 Over 60 balloons take to the air from TFCU launch field, which is adjacent to the water park.
 After the balloons launch, visitors have a weekend of water rides, swimming, concerts, and grilling.
 The concert aspect of the event features local bands, starting at noon, and different headlining artists in the afternoon.
 Overnight camping has been added for 2014.